cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 Name of a ConfigMap in the installation namespace to watch, providing runtime configuration of an issuer to use.

-If create is set to true then this name is used to create the ConfigMap, otherwise the ConfigMap must exist and the "issuer-name", "issuer-kind" and "issuer-group" keys must be present in it.
+If create is set to true, then this name is used to create the ConfigMap, otherwise the ConfigMap must exist, and the "issuer-name", "issuer-kind" and "issuer-group" keys must be present in it.
 #### **app.runtimeConfiguration.issuer.name** ~ `string`
 > Default value:
 > ```yaml